 Hacking with macOS includes 18 projects in total: six apps, six games, and six technique projects that focus on specific macOS APIs.
-The projects are:

-- Bubble Trouble: Create a physics-based bubble popping game with timers, sound effects, and more.
+SpriteKit has physics built right in, so this project sees you creating a physics-based bubble popping game with timers, sound effects, and more.